bazelbuild/continuous-integration/docs/downstream-testing.md

 There is a daily scheduled build on this pipeline with the latest HEAD of the [master Bazel branch](https://github.com/bazelbuild/bazel/tree/master), but frequently it can be useful to run these tests with your own changes before merging a pull request.

 In order to run this pipeline, your changes need to be available on the [main Bazel repo](https://github.com/bazelbuild/bazel/), not on a fork or your local copy.
 Most core Bazel contributors can create branches here.
-However, it is recomended that you create and upload a change to a personal fork and submit a Pull Request to Bazel.
+However, it is recommended that you create and upload a change to a personal fork and submit a Pull Request to Bazel.

 ## Starting the tests